> > > > >

 The issues presented in this article are guidelines that can be used to determine how well financial institutions stack up in their compliance efforts with respect to electronic delivery systems.
 However, there are several complex compliance issues associated with website advertisements.
 Those delineated in this article provide a basic framework for financial institutions to evaluate the overall effectiveness of their current compliance program for electronic delivery systems.

-If you have any questions regarding compliance programs for electronic banking delivery systems, please contact Supervising Examiner Eddie L. Valentine at (215) 574-3436 or Connie Wallgren, Consumer Compliance/CRA Examinations Unit Manager at (215) 574-6217.
+If you have any questions regarding compliance programs for electronic banking delivery systems, please contact Connie Wallgren, Vice President and Chief Examinations Officer at (215) 574-6217.

 The views expressed in this article are those of the author and are not necessarily those of this Reserve Bank or the Federal Reserve System.